Karel Čapek: Early life and education

 Karel Čapek was born in 1890 in the village of Malé Svatoňovice in the Bohemian mountains.
 However, six months after his birth, the Čapek family moved to their own house in Úpice.
 Karel Čapek's father, Antonín Čapek, worked as a doctor at the local textile factory.
 Antonín was a very active person; apart from his work as a doctor, he also co-funded the local museum and was a member of the town council.

-Despite opposing his father's materialist and positivist views, Karel Čapek loved and admired his father, later calling him “a good example ... of the generation of national awakeners”.
+Despite opposing his father's materialist and positivist views, Karel Čapek loved and admired his father, later calling him "a good example ... of the generation of national awakeners".
 Karel's mother, Božena Čapková, was a homemaker.
 Unlike her husband, she did not like life in the country, and she suffered from long-term depression.
 Despite that, she assiduously collected and recorded local folklore, such as legends, songs and stories.
 Karel was the youngest of three siblings.
 He would maintain an especially close relationship with his brother Josef, a highly successful painter, living and working with him throughout his adult life.
 His sister, Helena, was a talented pianist who later become a writer and published several memoirs about Karel and Josef.

 After finishing elementary school in Úpice, Karel moved with his grandmother to Hradec Králové, where he started attending high school.
 Two years later the school expelled him for taking part in an illegal students' club. Čapek later described the club as a "very non-murderous anarchist society".

 After this incident he moved to Brno with his sister and attempted to finish high school there, but two years later he moved again, to Prague, where he finished high school at the Academic Grammar School in 1909.
 During his teenage years Čapek became enamored with the visual arts, especially Cubism, which influenced his later writing.

-After graduating from high school, he studied philosophy and aesthetics in Prague at Charles University, but he also spent some time at the Friedrich Wilhelm University in Berlin and at the Sorbonne University in Paris.
+After graduating from high school, he studied philosophy and aesthetics in Prague at Charles University, but he also spent some time at the Friedrich Wilhelm University in Berlin and at the University of Paris.
 While still a university student he wrote some works on contemporary art and literature.
-He graduated with a doctorate of philosophy in 1915.
+He graduated with a doctorate in philosophy in 1915 from Charles University.